Available in VPC

 To check the kfp version installed in your Jupyter Notebook environment:

-- Access Jupyter Notebook and, on the Launcher page, select Other > Terminal to open a terminal.
+- On the Jupyter Notebook Launcher page, select Other > Terminal to open a terminal.

 - In the terminal, run the following command to check the installed kfp version.